absorensen/numbers_go_brrrr/m1_memory_hierarchies/s6_building_a_computational_graph.md

 # Building a Computational Graph
 Ok, so now we have the basic building blocks ready.
-I have introduced what computational graphs are, we have taken a quick look at what GPU's are and we also have a very simplifying set of constraints.
+I hope I sufficiently introduced what computational graphs are.
+We have taken a quick look at what GPU's are and we also have a very simplifying set of constraints.
 Given our constraints we can represent our graph as a series of nodes in a list.
-This list needs to be runnable on both the CPU and the GPU, so we'll look at how we can make a CPU graph runner and a GPU graph runner which can interpret the same list of commands and still work just fine.
+This list needs to be runnable on both the CPU and the GPU, so we'll look at how we can make a CPU graph runner and then a GPU graph runner which can interpret the same list of commands and still work just fine.
 First we are going to do this on the CPU, then the GPU.
 Then we are going to run the GPU graph in a loop instead of reconstructing it every iteration.
-This also the part where we really start to let loose, creating graphs of different sizes, creating arbitrary permutations of linear and ReLU nodes and seeing what the benchmarks can show us.
+This also the part where we really start to let loose, creating graphs of different sizes, creating arbitrary permutations of linear and ReLU nodes and see what the benchmarks can show us.

 ## Building the CPU Graph